feedhenry-templates/feedhenry-cordova-sync-app/README.md

 A basic list application that uses the FeedHenry data synchronisation framework.

 This can be used in conjunction with the [FeedHenry Sync Server](https://github.com/feedhenry/fh-sync-server).
+The [fh-sync-js](https://github.com/feedhenry/fh-sync-js) library is used to connect to FeedHenry Sync Server.

 ## Running the app